rpidproject/puppet/README.md

 The run-puppet script is configured to run as a root cron job every 10 minutes.

+If all expected services are not running immediately after bootstrapping, ssh to the node and run `papply` to verify that puppet runs to completion.

 #### RPID Node

 The default configuration should result in the following service endpoints: